Megaputer/tailwindcss-nivo-external-widgets/README.md

 ## Developing

- To create a widget run the `yarn create` command and specify a widget name.
+ To create a widget run the `yarn create:widget` command and specify a widget name.
  For example, you can write `Example` and the `example` directory will be created in the `src` folder.
 The folder will contain the following files: `model.tsx`, `view.tsx`, `info.json`, `styles.css`.
 Structure of the directory `example`:
 ```